-If you’re traveling somewhere where there’s not a ton of healthy plant-based options, you’ll want to bring as much food with you as possible or stock up at a local grocery store once you arrive at your destination.
-If you happen to have access to your own or a rented vehicle, that will make life easier in terms of transporting food.
+If you’re traveling somewhere where there’s not a ton of healthy plant-based options, you’ll want to bring as much food as possible or stock up at a local grocery store once you arrive.
+If you have access to your own or a rented vehicle, that will make life easier when transporting food.

-Some great options for portable healthy snacks – which you can and should keep with you at all times to avoid low blood sugar-induced binging on unhealthy foods – are tree nuts, peanuts, seeds, dried fruits and fruit leathers, prepackaged individually-portioned nut butters, vegan “cheese” chunks or slices, plant-based “jerky” and whole food plant-based energy bars and drinks.
+Some great options for portable healthy snacks – which you can and should keep with you at all times to avoid low blood sugar-induced binging on unhealthy foods are tree nuts, peanuts, seeds, dried fruits, fruit leathers, prepackaged individually-portioned nut butter, vegan “cheese” chunks or slices, plant-based “jerky,” and whole food plant-based energy bars and drinks.

-Hummus, baked tofu, vegan “deli slices” or “sausages” and canned beans are all useful items for travelers with refrigerators.
-Of course, these modern plant-based options are not going to be accessible in all parts of the country or the world, so once again, do your homework.
+Hummus, baked tofu, vegan “deli slices” or “sausages,” and canned beans are all valuable items for travelers with refrigerators.
+Of course, these modern plant-based options won’t be accessible in all parts of the country or the world, so once again, do your homework.

-If you have access to a conventional or microwave oven and a sink as well, you can easily prepare a quick breakfast or even your own whole meals.
-If you bring along quick cooking oats, or even old-fashioned, all you need to do is add water and microwave a minute.
+If you have access to a conventional or microwave oven and a sink, you can easily prepare a quick breakfast or even your own whole meals.
+If you bring along quick-cooking oats or even old-fashioned, all you need to do is add water and microwave for a minute.
 Then use the available fruit from the breakfast bar.

 Wherever you find yourself, be creative and think outside the box with what is available locally.
 Do your research on the cuisines of the places you’ll be visiting and plan in advance how to make the best use of these cultural offerings.